xuantiep/xdeb-org/content/post/run-your-own-mail-server-with-postfix-dovecot.md

 ## Why

 Anyone can set up their own mail server and start exchanging e-mail with every other Internet user in the world.
-This is quite amazing I think.
+I think this is amazing.

 So many things on the Internet today is controlled by a handful of tech giants.
 E-mail is something you can and should control yourself.
 It's a bit complex to setup but done right it's stable and low maintenance.